 Over the years, we have visited many of California’s beautiful lakes (some more than once!), but of course we have many more on our must-visit list!

 The Best Lakes in California

 There are thousands of lakes and reservoirs in California, so no matter which part of the Golden State you are visiting, odds are there are a few beautiful lakes nearby you can explore.

-Some California lakes, like Big Bear Lake, are resort areas, with recreation front and center.
+Some California lakes, like Big Bear Lake and Lake Tahoe, are resort areas, with recreation front and center.
 Others, like Tenaya Lake, are protected inside a national park.
-Still others are in the backcountry, and relatively untouched.
+Still others, like Crystal Lake in the Upper Mammoth Lakes Basin, are in the backcountry, and relatively untouched.